The Ancient House, ABC cinema, Ipswich Windows, The Wheatsheaf, Grand Hotel, Frederic Corder's store

 From the 1960s, Debenhams plc, of which Corder's were then part, started to build new strategies and more centralised management structures.
 It was taking steps to streamline its operations and purchasing.
 In the late 1970s or early 1980s the new Debenham store in Ipswich was built, incorporating Footman and Pretty and Corder's.
 The old shops were no more.
 For more on William Pretty & Son, once corseteers in the large factory on Tower Ramparts and the amalgamation with Footman's, eventaully leading to Debenham & Freebody's store in Westgate Street and Lloyds Avenue see our Charles Street page.
 Also our Cornhill 1 page for the Footman Pretty & Co. store and the morphing into Debenhams.

-For some vetigial lettering in Butter Market, see our
+For some vetigial lettering of shops in Butter Market, see our

 Vestiges page.